rwxrob/zet/20210902113301/README.md

 That last paragraph (technically a ***blockquote*** from HTML and Markdown) starts with an emoji.
 I like emojis.
-They are like a modern form of ***cuneiforms***.
-I use them to give meaning to turning a paragraph or section into a ***callouts*** and ***sidebars*** from traditional publishing.
-You know, those boxes and things on the side that are related to the current content but not directly.
+They are like a modern form of ***cuneiform***.
+I use them to give meaning to turning a paragraph or section into ***callouts*** and ***sidebars*** from popularized by traditional publishing.
+You have seen them as those boxes and things on the side that are related to the current content but not directly.
 If you see an emoji at the beginning of one of these blocks here's what it means:

 😃 something happy or funny
 💡 an idea or tip